-stairway, following the instructions in the "Installing Cable" section for installing Invisiware Receiver at Post A. Make sure the stud is flush with the outside wall of the post.
-See
+3. Install the Receiver in the post at the bottom of the stairway, following the instructions in the "Installing Cable" section for installing Invisiware Receiver at Post A. Make sure the stud is flush with the outside wall of the post.
+See illustration at right.

-- 4. Pull the cable to the hole in the post at the top of the stairway where the Receiver will be installed on the other end of the cable.
+4. Pull the cable to the hole in the post at the top of the stairway where the Receiver will be installed on the other end of the cable.
 Mark the cable at the center point of the hole.
-See illustration at right. - 5.
-Swage the stud onto the end of the cable with the threaded end at the mark made in Step 4.
+See illustration at right.

+- 5. Swage the stud onto the end of the cable with the threaded end at the mark made in Step 4.
 See "Swaging Instructions" on pages 15-16, and the illustration at right.
 Cut off any excess cable, leaving a small "tail " out of the end of the stud. - 6.
 Bend the cable to the approximate angle desired as done in Step 2 above.
-Make sure bends are on the same plane. - 7.
-Install the Receiver in the post at the top of the stairway, following the instructions in the "Installing Cable" section of this Installation Guide for installing Invisiware[®] Receivers at Post B. When tensioned, the cables will self-align at each end post.
+Make sure bends are on the same plane.

+7. Install the Receiver in the post at the top of the stairway, following the instructions in the "Installing Cable" section of this Installation Guide for installing Invisiware® Receivers at Post B. When tensioned, the cables will self-align at each end post.